jmortiger/J-Mor-s-Unity-Packages/PropertyInspector/README.md

 ## Limitations

 * Currently, only properties w/ getters and setters work.
+This includes auto properties.
 * The way this works is by serializing the property's getter output, putting that in the inspector, serializing and storing changes to that value in the inspector, and deserializing the value and passing it the property's setter.
 This happens frequently.
 As a result, properties that don't directly correspond to a value can fail catastrophically (e.g. a property that adds to its associated data instead of directly assigning it will have any change happen again and again).
 Be very careful of what your property does before putting it in the inspector.
 If you see crazy, unexplained behavior after adding this to a class, take a close look at how your property assigns and retrieves data.
+* Inspector only updates to match changed property positions/values after interaction.
+It doesn't break anything, but it's a bit startling (and irritating).

 [^1]: Theoretically, if you created a native C++ side for a class and set things up correctly, you could.
 If you'd like to have fun figuring out how to do that (and if you even can), I wish you the best.
 For our purposes, you can't.